 - Complicated dressings

 - Asthma review

 When you arrive at the West Quay surgery, you will find a self-check in system in the main reception area on the ground floor.
 This system is to check-in to see a doctor or nurse without the need to inform the receptionists.
 This is used to reduce queueing at the main reception desk.

 On arrival at Rhoose, please let the receptionist know you have arrived for your appointment.

 We ask all patients to arrive a minimum of 5 minutes before the appointment time; this helps ensure the smooth running of everyone's appointments.

 Given the demands on doctors' and nurses' time, we cannot guarantee you will be seen if you arrive beyond the appointed time.
-If you are late for an appointment, the receptionist may have to rebook you for a different day.
+If you are more than 10 minutes late for an appointment, you will be asked to re-book your appointment.

 If you cannot attend an appointment for any reason please inform us as soon as possible in order for us to give the appointment to somebody else.